 Individual recipients receive $2,000; teams receive up to $10,000 ($2,000 maximum per individual).
 Cash awards are considered additional pay and will have payroll taxes removed before issuance.

 The MIT Excellence Awards are celebrated annually at a ceremony on campus.
-The 2013 Excellence awards took place on Wednesday March 6, 2013 at Kresge Auditorium, with a reception following in the Kresge lobby.
+The 2014 Excellence awards and the presentation of the Collier Medal took place on Tuesday, February 25, 2014 at 3pm at Kresge Auditorium.